WERE YOU PASSED OVER AS TOO OLD FOR THE JOB?

 Proving age discrimination is complicated.
 Employers have substantial latitude in hiring and firing, and the decision about a particular worker or applicant may have nothing to do with the person’s age.
-Our attorneys are skilled at identifying patterns and actions that point to discriminatory treatment of older workers, or pointing out discrepancies such as superior qualifications of the rejected applicant or hiring of a younger candidate who lacks the requisite credentials or experience.
+Our age discrimination attorneys in Tampa are skilled at identifying patterns and actions that point to discriminatory treatment of older workers, or pointing out discrepancies such as superior qualifications of the rejected applicant or hiring of a younger candidate who lacks the requisite credentials or experience.

 We represent clients in claims through the Equal Employment Opportunity Commission (EEOC) or the Florida Human Rights Commission and in ensuing lawsuits in state or federal courts when we cannot reach a satisfactory resolution at the administrative level.
 Reparations for age discrimination could include back pay and/or front pay, reinstatement and/or advancement, or compensatory damages for lost earnings and the emotional distress from a failure to hire on the basis of age.

 CONTACT OUR TAMPA AGE DISCRIMINATION ATTORNEY TO FIND OUT IF YOU HAVE A CASE